-Happiness at work is often viewed as obtaining great things, but it’s always simple, sometimes as simple as letting people decide, find a solution by themselves and implement all by themselves.
-Your role would only be of bringing the problems to them and implementing an instant control mechanism so that if something goes bad, you can take charge.
+People often view obtaining great things as the key to happiness at work.
+Still, it’s always simple, sometimes as simple as letting people decide, find a solution, and implement it all by themselves.
+Your role would only be to bring the problems to them and implement an instant control mechanism so that if something goes wrong, you can take charge.

 You hire people to reduce work from your plate and to increase profits.
-Why don’t you do that then?
+Why don’t you do that, then?

 There are a few exceptions.
-If you think happiness at work always brings in productivity then you are not considering the following.
+If you think happiness at work always brings in productivity, then you are not considering the following.